chiehwun/RISC-V_CPU/README.md

 ##### `setup.S`

-This program start at “PC = 0”, execute function as followings:
+This program start at "PC = 0", execute function as followings:

 1. Reset register file
 2. Initial stack pointer and sections